TimerinLoves/ValorantWeaponBuyGenerator/README.md

 # In case of starting problems, open your cmd as administrator and type in:

-# pip install pyautogui pytesseract pillow pynput opencv-python
+# pip install pyautogui pytesseract pillow pynput opencv-python imagehash

 # and also install: